Swiss Army knife: Cultural impact

-The Swiss Army knife has been added to the collection of the Museum of Modern Art in New York and Munich's State Museum of Applied Art for its design.
+Trademarking

 The term "Swiss Army" currently is a registered trademark owned by Victorinox AG and its subsidiary, Wenger SA.

-In both the original television series MacGyver as well as its 2016 reboot, character Angus MacGyver frequently uses different Swiss Army knives in various episodes to solve problems and construct simple objects.
+Popular culture

 The term "Swiss Army knife" has entered popular culture as a metaphor for usefulness and adaptability.

 The multi-purpose nature of the tool has also inspired a number of other gadgets.

+The Swiss Army knife has been added to the collection of the Museum of Modern Art in New York and Munich's State Museum of Applied Art for its design.

+In both the original television series MacGyver as well as its 2016 reboot, character Angus MacGyver frequently uses different Swiss Army knives in various episodes to solve problems and construct simple objects.

 A particularly large Wenger knife model, Wenger 16999, has inspired a large number of humorous reviews on Amazon.
-This model was recognized by Guinness World Records as 'The World’s Most Multifunctional Penknife'.
+This model was recognized by Guinness World Records as 'The World's Most Multifunctional Penknife'.

+Daily linguistic use

+The term "Swiss Army knife" has acquired usage as a figure of speech indicating a multifaceted skillset.

+In sports, the term is used to describe utility players who can play multiple positions.
+For example, Taysom Hill has been nicknamed such because he has played quarterback, tight end, and special teams in the National Football League.
+In baseball, Michael Lorenzen was called a Swiss Army knife for his ability to be both a pitcher and outfielder.

 When U.S. District Court for the Southern District of California Roger Benitez overturned California's 30-year-old ban on assault weapons in Miller v.
 Bonta, he compared the Swiss Army knife to the AR-15 rifle in the first sentence of his opinion, "Like the Swiss Army Knife, the popular AR-15 rifle is a perfect combination of home defense weapon and homeland defense equipment."
 In response, California Governor Gavin Newsom stated that the comparison "completely undermines the credibility of this decision".